 Some ideas for a Mexican holiday

-- Ride the Copper Canyon Railway - 'The most dramatic train journey in the western hemisphere'
+- Ride the Copper Canyon Railway, often considered to be the most dramatic train journey in the western hemisphere.

 - Sip tequila at sunset on a rooftop bar overlooking the historic main square of Mexico City.

 - Hire a private guide to explore the Mayan archaeological sites that litter the Yucatan Peninsula.

 - Explore markets and the colonial heritage of the highland towns Oaxaca and San Cristobal.

 - Watch the annual migration of the monarch butterfly as literally millions lift into the air at once.

 - Spend time whale watching on the Pacific coast, or swim with whale sharks in the Caribbean.

 - Stay in a boutique hotel or rent a private villa on the Caribbean coast.